 Teaching as a conversation with… almost 500 prosI started teaching Web Analytics for Higher Ed in September 2011.
 Since then I have added several additional courses on topics such as SEO, advanced and predictive Web analytics.
-Nearly 500 students have collectively gone through these courses.
+More than 500 students have collectively gone through these courses.
 When I saw that number this week, I was a little surprised.
 It was a larger number than I realized.

 As the “analytics prof,” I take my role seriously.
 I see myself not only as teacher, but also mentor.
 I interact with each of my students, providing feedback and suggestions based on the discussion posts and the assignments they submit.
 My hope is that the courses will help them not only learn the tools, but also change the way they think about marketing and measurement.
 Much of the feedback I have received indicates that it’s exactly what the course do. 🙂

 However, as all teachers know, teaching is not a one-directional activity.
 It is never just teacher giving a directive and student doing it.
 Malcolm Knowles’ theory of andragogy (teaching adults, as opposed to pedagogy, or teaching children) indicates that people really don’t learn that way.
 It has to be a conversation –a back and forth.
 Students have to understand the relevance of the material and see how it can be applied to their day-to-day.
 The material is guided by the needs of the students, as will be immediately applicable to their jobs, and focused on the application of the material to a problem.
 It is not abstract theory, it is practice.
 A teacher needs to be in the weeds with the students in order to make this work.
 We discuss the issues and practical relevance.